Finding Safety and Stability: A Trauma-Informed Sensory Motor Approach

 Scroll down to “Tickets” to register

 Vital Links is an AOTA approved provider of continuing education.
-Participants are eligible to receive 6.25 contact hours or 0.6 AOTA CEUs for this course.
+Participants will receive 6.0 contact hours or 0.6 AOTA CEUs for this course.

 AOTA Target Audience: Occupational Therapy

 AOTA Completion Requirements: Live Webinar: Full Attendance, Participation, Test — Recording Special: View Full Recording, Test

 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.